knockout/knockout/documentation/computed-pure.md

 ### When to use a *pure* computed observable

 You can use the *pure* feature for any computed observable that follows the [*pure function* guidelines](#pure-computed-function-defined).
 You'll see the most benefit, though, when it is applied to application designs that involve persistent view models that are used and shared by temporary views and view models.
-Using *pure* computed observables in a persistent view model provides computation performance benefits ([but not always](#using-pure-computed-can-hurt-performance)).
+Using *pure* computed observables in a persistent view model provides computation performance benefits.
 Using them in temporary view models provides memory management benefits.

-In the following example of a simple wizard interface, the `fullName` *pure* computed is only bound to the view during the final step and is thus only updated when that step is active.
+In the following example of a simple wizard interface, the `fullName` *pure* computed is only bound to the view during the final step and so is only updated when that step is active.

 <style>
 #wizard-example {